Stochasticity & Predictability in Terrestrial Planet Formation: Results

-Solar system formation simulations invoke diagnostics such as the Angular Moment Deficit (AMD) and the Radial Mass Concentration (RMC) to compare how close they resemble the solar system.
-Due to their stochastic nature, we expect initially identical simulations to produce different values for AMD and RMC.
-A large spread might overlap with values derived from other simulations and cast doubt on their diagnostic power.
-The AMD and RMC are
+Simulations of terrestrial planet formation typically invoke diagnostics such as the Angular Momentum Deficit (AMD) and Radial Mass Concentration (RMC) to quantify how close they are to reproducing some observed reference system (which is usually the solar system).
+Due to their stochastic nature, we expect initially identical simulations to produce different values for the AMD and RMC.
+If values obtained from a given initial condition exhibit a large spread, they may overlap with values generated from a different initial condition.
+This makes it unclear whether the outcome arises from a different initial conditions or is merely a reflection of the stochastic nature of these simulations.
+This suggests that individual runs lack predictive power.

+We now characterise the spread in AMD and RMC obtained in our simulations.
+The RMC is given by